One Province – One Program. Serving children and families across British Columbia from two locations.

 Canuck Place - Dave Lede House – Abbotsford

 Canuck Place – Dave Lede – Abbotsford house is our second provincial facility.
-The design of this purpose built facility kept the warm, family environment that is characteristic of Canuck Place with updated amenities to grow as the hospice builds capacity.
+The design of this purpose-built facility reflects the warm, family environment that is characteristic of Canuck Place with updated amenities to grow as the hospice builds capacity.
 Currently, Dave Lede House operates four patient beds and four family suites.

-The house is located on a 1.5 acre site adjacent to Abbotsford Regional Hospital and Cancer Centre, and will form part of a Campus of Care with the Abbotsford Hospice Society’s Holmberg House (an adult hospice) and Matthew’s House (a respite home for children with complex health care needs) operated by Communitas Supportive Care Society.
+The house is located on a 1.5 acre site adjacent to Abbotsford Regional Hospital and Cancer Centre, and forms part of the Campus of Care with the Abbotsford Hospice Society’s Holmberg House (an adult hospice) and Matthew’s House (a respite home for children with complex health care needs) operated by Communitas Supportive Care Society.

 Building Capacity at Dave Lede House

-In May 2018, Canuck Place opened four inpatient beds and four family suites at Dave Lede House, expanding medical respite services for families in the Fraser Valley and throughout British Columbia.
+In May 2018, Canuck Place introduced four patient beds and four family suites for inpatient care at Dave Lede House, expanding medical respite services for families in the Fraser Valley and throughout British Columbia.

 The phase-in operation of 24-hour care beds at DLH has required careful planning, training, program development and processes and systems integration.